OCHA-DAP/hdx-hapi/docs/data_usage_guides/enums.md

 **Used in:** [`Rainfall`](climate.md#rainfall)

-What version the data refers to.
+What version the rainfall data refers to.

 {{ read_yaml('data_usage_guides/enum_parameters/version_parameters.yaml') }}